thomasyung/ws-webcam/README.md

 * Chrome on Windows, Mac, and Android
 * FireFox on Windows, Mac, and Android

-1. Start the webcam app on the recorder device by going to the webcam URL. eg. myserver.com/webcam/ and then selecting "Start Webcam" from the Menu.
+Start the webcam app on the recorder device by going to the webcam URL. eg. myserver.com/webcam/ and then selecting "Start Webcam" from the Menu.

-2. If your device supports the getUserMedia streams API, you will be asked permission to access the camera.
+If your device supports the getUserMedia streams API, you will be asked permission to access the camera.
 When you choose "yes", the camera will automatically start streaming.

+There is an option to **Blank screen** so that the device uses less energy.
+Battery-life should improve when you select that option, especially if you are using a smartphone.

 ### View webcam